-4Children’s ‘Early Learning and Community Childcare Hubs’ are bringing together provisions in a local area to improve quality and develop a financially sustainable model for a more flexible and responsive childcare offer – blended childcare.
+Learning for this project has been drawn from 4Children’s ‘Early Learning and Community Childcare Hubs’ which previously brought together provisions in a local area to improve quality and develop a financially sustainable model for a more flexible and responsive childcare offer – blended childcare.

 4Children’s ‘Early Learning and Community Childcare Hubs’ was originally funded by the DfE in 2013 as a two year programme with an additional funding in 2015 to produce the SEN and Disability in the Early Years Toolkit with the Council for Disabled children.
 It received additional funding in 2015-16 to test different ways of extending the programme.

 Each Hub is a Good or Outstanding school, children’s centre or PVI setting that works with at least eight settings including childminders to develop an action plan that:

 - supports the provision of new childcare places focussing on funded two year olds where this is seen as a gap; and

 - supports parents with their working patterns by offering blended childcare and early education

 Most of the Hubs that were part of this funded programme have remained sustainable and continue to thrive.
 Good practice from the Hubs is captured in case studies provided below.

 This toolkit is designed as a step by step guide for schools and childcare providers (including childminders) to establish partnerships to meet the childcare needs of their community.
 It focuses on school aged children between the ages of 4 – 12 years.